 Related Questions in COHEN-MACAULAY

-- A local Cohen-Macaulay ring
+- Noetherian Catenary ring and Cohen-Macaulay ring

-- When a graded ring is Cohen-Macaulay?
+- Is a quotient of ring of polynomials Cohen-Macaulay?

 Related Questions in GORENSTEIN